From Illinois Green Party gubernatorial candidate Rich Whitney:

 “Rich Whitney was the best spoken, had the best command of the facts and, in my opinion, had the most sensible ideas for moving Illinois forward,” wrote Zorn on October 1.

 “Clearly Rich Whitney belongs in these debates, but debate organizers continue to stonewall us.
-This is clearly the result of pressure by the Democrats,” said Phil Huckelberry, Chair of the Illinois Green Party.
-Read the rest of this entry »
+This is clearly the result of pressure by the Democrats,” said Phil Huckelberry, Chair of the Illinois Green Party. read more »